eneeesyk/English-Turkish-Game/README.md

 - You have to guess the word **in 5 seconds otherwise the card will flip** and you will see the word english form.
 - If you guess the word correctly you should click the right(yellow mark) button.
 Because the program creates a csv file (words_that_learned.csv) and deletes the words which you already know or guess correct.
 - If you couldn't guess correctly you should click the wrong button(red cross).
-- Every click on the right(yellow mark) button will delete the word in the csv file(words_that_learned) and the word which is you already know or guess correct does not appear again.
+- Every click on the right(yellow mark) button will delete the word in the csv file(words_that_learned) and the word which is you already know or guessed correct does not appear again.
 Therefore you can improve your english words skills
 - If your words ends i will a update to number of words 1000 to 50k.